CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_accounts.md

 Storage is billed by volume as well as time.
 The billing units are TB-hours.
 For the regular scratch file system, 1TB that stays for 1 hour on the filesystem, consumes 1TB-hour.

 Helmi specific support can be reached via the [CSC Service Desk](/support/contact/).
-LUMI specific support such as connecting or storage is available from the [LUMI user support team (LUST)](https://lumi-supercomputer.eu/user-support/need-help/account/).